-Complainants should note that when a candidate's grade is submitted for review by the principal examiner, the original grade can be upgraded, upheld or downgraded.
+Complainants should note that when a candidate's grade is submitted for review by the Principal Examiner, the original grade can be upheld, upgraded or downgraded.

-AMEB tries to resolve all customer complaints quickly at the point of service.
+AMEB (Qld) tries to resolve all customer complaints quickly at the point of service.

 - whether a material procedural error was made